Hero `ParallaxBackground`

 -

-Next type the following command in your terminal and hit enter:
+Next type or copy the following command in your terminal and hit enter:

 Wrapper component